pydantic/pydantic-ai/docs/install.md

 pip/uv-add 'pydantic-ai-slim[groq]'
 ```

-You can install dependencies for multiple models and use cases with:
+You can install dependencies for multiple models and use cases, for example:

 ```bash
 pip/uv-add 'pydantic-ai-slim[openai,vertexai,logfire]'